Nick Cave

-Youth, education and family
+Early life and education

-Cave was born on 22 September 1957 in Warracknabeal, a country town in the Australian state of Victoria, to Dawn Cave (née Treadwell) and Colin Frank Cave.
+Nicholas Edward Cave was born on 22 September 1957 in Warracknabeal, a country town in the Australian state of Victoria, to Dawn Cave (née Treadwell) and Colin Frank Cave.
+He has two older brothers, Tim (born 1952) and Peter (born 1954), and a younger sister, Julie (born 1959).
 As a child, he lived in Warracknabeal and then Wangaratta in rural Victoria.

 His father taught English and mathematics at the local technical school; his mother was a librarian at the high school that Cave attended.
-Cave's father introduced him to literary classics from an early age, such as Crime and Punishment and Lolita, and also organised the first symposium on the Australian bushranger and outlaw Ned Kelly, with whom Cave was enamoured as a child.
-Through his older brother, Cave became a fan of progressive rock bands such as King Crimson, Pink Floyd and Jethro Tull, while a childhood girlfriend introduced him to Leonard Cohen, who he later described as "the greatest songwriter of them all".
+From an early age, Cave's father read him literary classics, such as Crime and Punishment (1866) and Lolita (1955), and also organised the first symposium on the Australian bushranger and outlaw Ned Kelly, with whom Cave was enamoured as a child.
+Through his older brother, Cave became a fan of British progressive rock bands such as King Crimson, Pink Floyd and Jethro Tull, while a childhood girlfriend introduced him to the Canadian folk artist Leonard Cohen, who he later described as "the greatest songwriter of them all".

-When Cave was 9 he joined the choir of Wangaratta's Holy Trinity Cathedral.
-At 13 he was expelled from Wangaratta High School.
-In 1970, after he moved with his family to the Melbourne suburb of Murrumbeena, he became a boarder and later day student at Caulfield Grammar School.
-He was 21 when his father was killed in a car collision; his mother told him of his father's death while she was bailing him out of a St Kilda police station where he was being held on a charge of burglary.
-He would later recall that his father "died at a point in my life when I was most confused" and that "the loss of my father created in my life a vacuum, a space in which my words began to float and collect and find their purpose".
+When Cave was nine he joined the choir of Wangaratta's Holy Trinity Cathedral.
+At 13 he was expelled from Wangaratta High School, and sent by his parents to Melbourne to become a boarder and later day student at Caulfield Grammar School.
+His family moved to Melbourne the following year, settling in the suburb of Murrumbeena.
 After his secondary schooling, Cave studied painting at the Caulfield Institute of Technology in 1976, but dropped out the following year to pursue music.
 He also began using heroin around the time that he left art school.

 Cave attended his first music concert at Melbourne's Festival Hall.
-The bill consisted of Manfred Mann, Deep Purple and Free.
+The bill consisted of the English rock bands Manfred Mann, Deep Purple and Free.
 Cave recalled: "I remember sitting there and feeling physically the sound going through me."
-In early 1977, he saw Australian punk rock groups Radio Birdman and the Saints live for the first time.
-Cave was particularly inspired by the latter band's show, saying that he left the venue "a different person"; a photograph by Rennie Ellis shows Cave in the front row, appearing awestruck by the Saints' frontman Chris Bailey.
+In early 1977, he saw the Australian punk rock bands Radio Birdman and the Saints live for the first time.
+Cave was particularly inspired by the show of the latter band, saying that he left the venue "a different person."

+Cave was 19 when his father was killed in a car collision; his mother told him of his father's death while she was bailing him out of a St Kilda police station where he was being held on a charge of burglary.

+He would later recall that his father "died at a point in my life when I was most confused" and that "the loss of my father created in my life a vacuum, a space in which my words began to float and collect and find their purpose".